EPCCed/archer2-intro-package/_episodes/02-system-overview.md

 The largest differences from ARCHER are:
    - Addition of optimised Python 3 and R environments
-   - Lack of Intel compilers and MKL libraries
+   - Lack of Intel compilers
-   - Lack of Arm Forge: DDT debugger and MAP profiler

 On top of the HPE-provided software, the EPCC ARCHER2 CSE service have installed a wide range of modelling and simulation software, additional scientific and numeric libraries, data analysis